 Transitions as Brain and Body Breaks

 This section goes right along with the previous one.
 The Sisters noticed their students getting restless at times- they would get up to get a drink, use the restroom, or bother their classmates.
 They decided to shorten their work sessions into 2 to 5 workshops each day.
 When they notice their students losing stamina, they have them stop, put everything away, and debrief together as a class.
 They provide a brain break for their students.
 We all know that glazed-over look in students' eyes when we know we've lost them!
-When that happens, I love to put on a Brain Break from Go Noodle
+When that happens, I love to put on a Brain Break from Go Noodle!

 10 Steps to Independence